 My research focuses on fundamental methods to generate and manipulate images using computers.
-We develop algorithms and systems for realistic and real-time rendering, and animation and modeling of three-dimensional shapes.
-We are also interested in novel representations for 3D geometry, such as point-based representations.
-Finally, we investigate signal processing techniques, in particular for multi-view 3D displays.
+We are exploiting the capabilities of deep learning-based AI techniques, and we develop algorithms and systems for realistic and real-time rendering, and animation and modeling of three-dimensional shapes.
 My research has applications in virtual reality, digital entertainment, multimedia, and data visualization.
 Visit my list of publications for a detailed overview of our published work, or follow the links below to individual projects.

 3D shape representations form the foundation for most higher level applications, and we are investigating new 3D representations and 3D geometry processing techniques that are suitable for these tasks.
 In our early research we pioneered point-based techniques for reconstruction, rendering, and editing of 3D geometry, which have inspired a whole new research area, and we continue to contribute state of the art techniques for processing point-sampled 3D data.